Call for Papers

 Session Discussion Spreadsheet

 The program committee has created a public spreadsheet to facilitate sharing of proposal ideas and connect potential collaborators.
 The spreadsheet is an informal tool and the information in it will not be used by the committee in evaluating program proposals.
-(Credit to the Society of American Archivists for the idea.)

 - A separate call for business meeting room requests is forthcoming.

 - Sessions at MLA Annual Meetings are for the educational benefit of attendees.
 Proposals promoting or selling products or services will not be accepted.